GarrettS/Singular-Health/README.md

 Improved quality of care, better health, and better quality of life, worldwide.
 Worldwide healthcare marketplace expected to be significantly impacted as providers will be able to assist those in third world countries.
 Countries that can provide competitive pricing have access to first world country marketplace and money.

+Existing competing applications include B10S and OneRecord.

 ## Core features:
  * Medical records online, always accessible by patients
- * Payment system ensures that providers receive payment for no-shows
- * Dispute resolution for unprofessionalism, unpunctuality
  * Ratings and reviews for providers
  * Diagnostic results published
  * Calendar and Scheduling
+## 2.0 features:
+ * Dispute resolution for unprofessionalism, unpunctuality
  * Notifications for diagnostic results, appointments, messages
+ * Payment system ensures that providers receive payment for no-shows

 ### For patients:
  * Access medical records (including doctors' notes)